andr3i-f/cs2_skins_crawler/README.md

 Monitors CS2 skin marketplaces for good discounts and notifies via Discord webhooks.

 # Discord Link to [Skin Alert](https://discord.gg/uMHSyhzMNU)
+- Skin Alert is a discord community I made that uses this program!
+Feel free to join :)
-- For Skin Alert, the program is being ran off my Raspberry Pi
+- For Skin Alert, the program is being ran off my Raspberry Pi - hopefully switching to a VPS
 - You can contact me if any questions you might have in the Discord or Github

 # Current CS2 Marketplaces Monitored
 - csfloat
 - skinbid

+# Future Plans
+- Utilize docker
+- Incorporate a default marketplace to compare discounts to (i.e. buff163)
+- Incorporate more marketplaces
+- Ability to interact with a Discord bot to create a private channel which will update with skins the user wants

 # How to run the program
 1. Copy the repo